boxyhq/website/docs/jackson/nodejs.md

 ### Handle SAML Response

-Add a route on `samlPath` to handle the response from IdP.
-The response contains the `redirect_url` to which you should redirect the user.
+Add a method to handle the SAML Response from IdP.

 ```javascript
 const body = {